postwait/node-amqp/README.md

 - `confirm`: boolean, default false.
     If set when connecting to a exchange the channel will send acks for publishes.
 Published tasks will emit 'ack' when it is acked.
-- `autoDelete`: boolean, default false.
+- `autoDelete`: boolean, default true.
     If set, the exchange is deleted when there are no longer queues bound to it.
 - `noDeclare`: boolean, default false.